azagoruyko/rigBuilder/README.md

   This sets the default value of the attribute.

 ## References
 When saved, the module contains all its children recursively, so it's safe to transfer the topmost module only.
-Each saved module has its own unique number (uuid).
-But actually there is some module resolving job is being done while the module is loading.
+Each saved module has its own unique id (uuid), which is used in reference resolving when the module is loading.
 By default, when a module with uuid is loading, it tries to update its own data by finding the reference module in the following sequence:
 * Search module with the same uuid in local path.
 * If not found, search in server path.